ruanjue/wtdbg2/README.md

 ```sh
 wtpoa-cns -t 0 -i dbg.ctg.lay -fo dbg.ctg.poacns.fa
 ```
-1, wtpoa-cns implements POA to generate MSA from reads fragments within an edge. <br>
+1, wtpoa-cns implements POA to generate MSA from reads fragments within an edge.
+Used SSE instructions, but seems still can be further improved in speed <br>
 2, performs realignment on MSA. <br>
-3, recalibrates homopolymers, and make consensus sequence for an edge. <br>
+3, recalibrates homopolymers, and make consensus sequence for an edge.
+Most reamining small errors come from homopolymer, more efforts are needed <br>
 4, joins edges' sequences into a contig. <br>

 Welcome to test POACNS and feedback.